alphardex/kokomi.js/README.md

 ### ScreenQuad

 A fullsceen plane with which you can create fullscreen effects such as raymarching.
-By default, it has 3 uniforms: `uTime`, `uResolution`, `uMouse`
+By default, it has 3 uniforms: `iTime`, `iResolution`, `iMouse`

 ```ts
 class Sketch extends kokomi.Base {